Obama, Romney focus on swing states in late campaigning

 | WASHINGTON

-WASHINGTON President Barack Obama and Republican challenger Mitt Romney made their final urgent pleas to voters on Monday in a closing sprint through vital battleground states that will determine who wins their agonizingly close race for the White House.
+WASHINGTON President Barack Obama and Republican challenger Mitt Romney engaged in frantic get-out-the-vote efforts and made final pleas to voters on Monday in a sprint through battleground states that will determine who wins their agonizingly close White House race.

 The latest Reuters/Ipsos national poll of likely voters, a daily tracking poll, gave Obama a slight edge, with 48 percent support compared to Romney's 46 percent.
 The difference was within the 3.4 percentage point credibility interval, which allows for statistical variation in Internet-based polls.

-The president, with a final day itinerary that included stops in Wisconsin, Ohio and Iowa, urged voters to stick with him.
+Obama was up 4 percentage points in must-win Ohio, 50 percent to 46 percent, and held slimmer leads in Virginia and Colorado.
+Romney led in Florida by 1 percentage point, the poll found.

-The Democratic incumbent, appearing in Madison, Wisconsin, drew a large crowd that was warmed up by Bruce Springsteen and reprised the main theme of the campaign: who can do a better job on the economy.
+The president, with a final day itinerary that included stops in Wisconsin, Ohio and Iowa, urged voters to stick with him and trust that his economic policies are working.
+Traveling with him was rocker Bruce Springsteen.

-"This should not be that complicated," Obama said.
-"We tried our ideas; they worked.
-The economy grew.
-We created jobs.
-Deficits went down.
-We tried their ideas; they didn't work.
-The economy didn't grow, not as many jobs, and the deficit went up."
+"Ohio, I'm not ready to give up on the fight.
+I've got a whole lot of fight left in me and I hope you do too," Obama told supporters in Columbus, Ohio.

 Romney's final day included stops in Florida, Virginia, Ohio and New Hampshire.
-In Lynchburg, Virginia, he told supporters: "One final push is going to get us there."
+He pledged that he would handle the economy better than Obama and jabbed his opponent for blaming Republican predecessor George W. Bush for the weak economy.

-To supporters in Sanford, Florida, Romney said: "If you believe we can do better, if you believe America should be on a better course, if you're tired of being tired, then I ask you to vote for real change."
+"I won't waste any time complaining about my predecessor.
+And I won't spend my time trying to pass partisan legislation rather than working to help America get back to work," Romney said in Fairfax, Virginia.

 OHIO COULD BE DECISIVE